Sound-Fit/SoundFit/README.md

 ![alt](assets/images/logo.png)

 `SoundFit` is a mobile music app that uses `facial recognition` to detect the user's age and automatically generate playlists based on age-related preferences.
-The app `provides personalized pla`ylists`, helping users enjoy a better music experience with the perfect soundtrack.
+The app `provides personalized playlists`, helping users enjoy a better music experience with the perfect soundtrack.

 ## Age Recognition and Playlist Suggestion